danboyle8637/thistimefitness/src/content/Classes/weekend_top.md

 id: weekend_top
 ---

-Weekend Recovery is a two class combination of Body Burn and our yoga classes.
+Weekend Recovery includes both a Body Burn and a yoga class on Saturay and Sunday.

 It’s perfect if you want to get in your hardcore strength workouts during the weekend and/or get in some stretching... movement... and pure recovery time with yoga.